sealprotocol/CLMM-CORE/readme.md

 # SealProtocol CLMM on Sui

-This repository contains the on-chain implementation of an Automated Market Maker (CLMM) for the [SealProtocol](https://github.com/sealprotocol).
+This repository contains the on-chain implementation of a Centralized Liquidity Automated Market Maker (CLMM) for the [SealProtocol](https://github.com/sealprotocol).
 It is written in [Sui Move](https://docs.sui.io/), a smart contract language designed for the Sui blockchain.

 ## 🔍 Overview